A road bike groupset is the collection of components that make you stop and go — in other words, the drivetrain, shifters and brakes.

 That said, groupsets of a given brand are generally designed to work with each other, providing they share the same number of gears. (i.e. Shimano 11-speed with Shimano 11-speed, Campagnolo 11-speed with Campagnolo 11-speed.)

-For specific compatibility queries, we'd suggest you ask your local retailer before buying, consult manufacturer technical documents online, or seek help in our forums.
+For specific compatibility queries, we'd suggest you ask your local retailer before buying, consult manufacturer technical documents online, or seek advice on our forums.